Skip to main content

 Spring Pairing Tip

-Pair saisons and Kölsch with seasonal dishes like asparagus, spring lamb, or fresh pea soup.
-Their bright carbonation and dry finish cut through rich spring fare beautifully.
+Pair saisons and Kölsch with asparagus, spring lamb, or fresh pea soup.
+The dry finish keeps richer spring food from feeling heavy.

-Autumn is the most interesting beer season.
-The weather cools, the palate craves more complexity, and breweries release some of their most anticipated annual styles.
+Autumn is the most forgiving season.
+The weather cools down, the palate wants more depth, and breweries start releasing some of their best annual beers.

 An Oktoberfest scene: amber Märzen beer in a traditional glass stein on a rustic table, surrounded by soft pretzels, fallen leaves, and hop vines, warm golden hour lighting filtering through a beer garden setting

-Märzen is the obvious fall flagship because it tastes like toasted bread, soft sweetness, and festival food.
-Historically brewed in March and lagered through summer, it arrives with exactly the right weight for bratwurst, pretzels, roast chicken, and evenings that have started to cool down.
+Märzen is the obvious fall beer.
+It tastes like toasted bread, soft malt, and a little caramel, which is exactly why it works with bratwurst, pretzels, roast chicken, and cool evenings.

 Note